 - 1 teaspoon vanilla extract

-Preheat oven to 350°F. Line a cookie sheet with parchment paper or spray with cooking spray.
+Preheat oven to 350°F. Line two cookie sheets with parchment paper or spray with cooking spray.

-In a large bowl, add the cake mix, butter, pumpkin, pumpkin pie spice, eggs, and milk.
+In a large bowl, add the cake mix, butter, pumpkin, eggs, and pumpkin pie spice.
 Mix slowly for 30 seconds or until combined, then beat for 1-2 minutes.
 Batter will be on the wet side.

 Drop tablespoon-sized dollops onto the cookie sheet.
 Try to make sure that they are all the same size.

-Bake for 10-11 minutes.
+Bake one pan at a time for 10-11 minutes.
 Let them cool completely.

 To make the frosting: Combine the cream cheese and butter in a medium bowl with an electric mixer until smooth.
-Add the sugar and mix at low speed until combined.
-Stir in the vanilla and mix again.
-You may need to add a little milk to make it spreadable if your butter wasn't soft enough.
+Add the powdered sugar and mix at low speed until combined.
+Stir in the vanilla and mix again for a few minutes until light and fluffy.
+You may need to add a little milk or cream to make it spreadable if your butter wasn't soft enough.